 Give yourself time

 A lot of people who visit the pyramids skip going inside.
 While it does cost extra, the 300LE (16 USD) is definitely worth it.
 You’ll feel like Indiana Jones as you climb the gangplank through the narrow hallways.
-The interior is unadorned (Egyptians didn’t start decorating or inscribing their tombs until the later dynasties), which is the reason many people don’t think its worth it to go inside—but for me, really understanding the engineering and planning of these structures couldn’t be missed.
-After all, why travel halfway around the world to halfway visit the site?
+The interior is unadorned (Egyptians didn’t start decorating or inscribing their tombs until the later dynasties), which is the reason many people don’t think its worth it to go inside.
+But for me, really understanding the engineering and planning of these structures couldn’t be missed.
+After all, why travel around the world to halfway visit the site?

 It should be noted that going inside the pyramids is not for anyone who gets claustrophobic, and at least a slight degree of physical fitness is recommended.
 The passageways are low (I had to bend from the waist to climb them), and the path to the burial chamber is quite steep.
-It will also be very warm/humid inside—after all, these tombs weren’t designed for the living.
-When you exit the pyramid, make sure you take a moment to sit, drink some water, and catch your breath again before exploring more.
+It will also be very warm/humid inside.
+After all, these tombs weren’t designed for the living.
+When you exit the pyramid, make sure you take a moment to sit, drink water, and catch your breath again before exploring more.